 Articles Under Review and Works in Progress

-- ––. “‘It Feels Very Vulnerable, Particularly as a Black Woman’: Gender, Race, and Class in Queer Polyamory.”
-Working Paper.
+- ––. “‘It Feels Very Vulnerable, Particularly as a Black Woman’: Gender, Race, Class and Relationship Negotiating Influence in Queer Polyamory.”
+In Revisions.

 - ––.
 “Polyamory and Cultural Contradictions of the Transformation of Intimacy.”
 Working Paper.

 - ––.
 “Queerness, Polyamory, and Anti-assimilationist Political Critiques.”
-Working Paper.
+In Progress.